 Pictured here as a built-in shelf styled with pretty bath products and luxe towels, this square ceramic tile is combined with a thicker-than-normal dark grout, giving it an edgy urban look.
 Better yet, these builder-grade white ceramic tiles can be purchased for as low as $1 per square foot.
 Are you sold yet?

 Since many bathrooms in old European buildings are very small, it’s customary to tile the entire walls and have an open shower.
-With a wet room concept, you could almost attempt your own wet sauna!
+With a wet room concept, you could almost attempt your own wet sauna.

-In this bathroom, another half wall is accented with a black border and paired with a black hexagonal tile floor.
+In this bathroom, another half wall is accented with a black border and paired with a black hexagonal-tile floor.
 The styling is kept simple, with only a few yellow accents to add a pop of color.
 Très chic.

-While you wouldn’t necessarily imagine pairing a minimalist white ceramic tile with an ornate floral wallpaper, we think it works particularly well in this old-meets-new kitchen.
+While you wouldn’t necessarily imagine pairing a minimalistic white ceramic tile with an ornate floral wallpaper, we think it works particularly well in this old-meets-new kitchen.
 The tile is stretched to the ceiling on one side and stops midway by a wood picture railing on the other.